Ryan Oishi

 take, for example, Andy Cummings’ “Waikīkī”):

-“Beneath its seductive scales, its tough, touristic skin,
+“Beneath the seductive scales, the song’s tough, touristic skin,

 the old guitars are still playing.